chrc-exhibit/chrc-interactive-river/fieldtypes.md

 ## Rich text

-The rich text field allows you to easily create styled and properly formatted HTML content.
-It uses the TinyMCE editor [(demo)](https://www.tiny.cloud/docs/demo/basic-example/).
+The rich text field allows you to easily create styled and properly formatted HTML content, with an experience similar to a word-processor.

 <figure align="center">
 <img src="./assets/rich-blockquote.gif" width="480" alt="Demonstration of how to style a blockquote"/>